uhKayla/Unity-Shaders/README.md

 Created this to make a folder full of basic shaders I use for world creation.
 Most of these are made with Amplify editor meaning they can be edited there as well!

+All shaders in this repo are Built-In pipeline compatible shaders.

 ## Shader List

 * **HDRP Conversion Shader**